Ensure the Most Shoppers See your Communications

 • Get them at the entrance.
 If shoppers are going to scatter in unpredictable ways throughout the store, displays near the door will have impact on the greatest number of shoppers.

 • Have messages in as many places as possible.
 The package on the shelf may have the best expression of you message, but it is in only one place in the store.
 Products in multiple places will have more impact.
-Advertising in the store also extends the react of the product’s message.
+Advertising in the store also extends the reach of the product’s message.

 • Provide a more interactive store experience.
 The store is not the constant.
 It is the shopper who is the constant.
 If the shopper can be reached in the store wherever she is through a combination of WiFi and Interior GPS, the experience can be controlled for all shoppers.
 It won’t matter if they are standing in front of a particular display, the product’s message can reach her in any related part of the store.
 Or, as she passes your product, she can be alerted it’s there–more disruptive behavior.